GiovanniBorrelli/Statistics-Data-Analysis/README.md

 # Statistics-Data-Analysis
-University project about making statistics graphics and analysie data and graphics.
+University project about making statistics graphics and analysing data and graphics.
 Plots, Cluster and Random Variables were used.
+The dataset used was about Labour Force Statistics.